 - Hot: maintain at 135°F or above.

-- Cold: maintain at 41°F or lower. *PHF foods may be held for up to 7 days at 41°F or up to 4 days if held at 45°F.
+- Cold: maintain at 41°F or lower. *TCS foods may be held for up to 7 days at 41°F or up to 4 days if held at 45°F.

 - Frozen: maintain at 0°F or lower.

-- Reheating PHF temperatures - PHF foods which have been cooked and then refrigerated must be reheated rapidly (within two hours) to 165°F before being served hot or held.
-Cooked and refrigerated food that is prepared for immediate service in response to a customer order, may be served at any temperature.
+- Reheating TCS temperatures - TCS food that is cooked, cooled, and reheated for hot holding shall be reheated so that all parts of the food reach a temperature of at least 165°F for 15 seconds.
+Cooked and refrigerated food that is prepared for immediate service in response to a customer order may be served at any temperature.
 Food reheated in a microwave, for hot holding, shall be covered and stirred throughout the reheating process and heated to at least 165°F.

-- Cooling - Cooked PHF shall be cooled from 135°F to 70°F within two hours and from 70°F to 41°F within four hours.
+- Cooling - Cooked TCS shall be cooled from 135°F to 70°F within two hours and from 70°F to 41°F within an additional four hours.
 Always use the metal stemmed or digital thermometer to verify the temperature requirements.

 - Thawing - Thaw frozen foods under refrigeration at 41°F or less, under cold running water, or as part of the cooking process.
 Never at room temperature.

-- Receiving - Potentially hazardous foods should be at 45°F or less when received; frozen foods should be solidly frozen.
+- Receiving - TCS foods should be at 41°F or less when received; frozen foods should be solidly frozen.

 - Transporting - Follow the holding temperatures as described above when transporting foods.

-Consumers are to be advised that raw or undercooked foods of animal origin (eggs, beef, poultry, etc.) lead to increased risk of foodborne illness.
-The advisory does not apply to rare steaks.
+Consumers are to be advised by a written consumer advisory that raw or undercooked foods of animal origin (eggs, beef, poultry, etc.) lead to increased risk of foodborne illness.
+The advisory does not apply to rare steaks as requested by the consumer.